Story

 At first, I used colored pencil in layers, which allowed me to color in tiny details.
 However, this media began to feel tight and restraining, so I started using a similar layering method with watercolors that were specifically designed for hand coloring, allowing me to work in a more quick and loose manner.
 Eventually, I combined the two mediums, penciling on top of layers of watercolor, then began experimenting with layering images in the darkroom.
 Finally, I began creating collages of photographs on canvas and using acrylics to add my own unique colorful perspective to my pieces.
 My style continues to grow and evolve as I incorporate new bits and pieces into my creative process.

 I have taken workshops with other artists, as well as incorporating the skills I learned in college, though my art is mostly created through my own unique experimental process.
 My mother loved the work of Georgia O’Keefe, and O’Keefe’s use of color and choice of subject matter has always resonated with me, becoming a major influence of my own art.
-I was also influenced by David Hockney’s photo mosaic art in the 1980’s, which inspired me to use photography in unconventional ways.
+I was also influenced by David Hockney’s photo mosaic art in the 1980’s, which has inspired me to use photography in unconventional ways.

 However, my main inspiration comes from the incredible wonders of nature.
 My subject matter consists primarily of things in nature that fascinate me.
-Sometimes I feel like a little kid again, reveling in how a snail creeps across the ground or amazed at the patterns in the veins of a leaf.
+Sometimes I feel like a child again, reveling in how a snail creeps across the ground or amazed at the patterns in the veins of a leaf.
 I enjoy hiking with my dogs and exploring new places, finding new and interesting things to capture through the lens of my camera.

 I am constantly creating mixed-media art at my home studio in Northern California, where I can go any time I feel the need to create.
 I also teach photography classes part time at a local community college and enjoy time in the darkroom, where I feel close to my creative roots.
 I love encouraging new artists and teaching people the complex process behind an art that seems simple to many people.

 Being an artist of faith has given me the opportunity to belong to several communities of religious artists, including Christians in the Visual Arts.
-I have also led faith and art groups locally and I meet often with a small group of my artist friends that call ourselves The Art Q.
+I have also led faith and art groups locally and I meet often with a small group of my artist friends that call ourselves